 A partnership of the National Endowment for the Arts, the Poetry Foundation, and the state arts agencies, Poetry Out Loud is a national arts education program that encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students across the country.
 This program helps students master public speaking skills, build self-confidence, and learn about literary history and contemporary life.
-Since the program began in 2005, more than 4 million students and 65,000 teachers from 16,000 schools across the country have participated in Poetry Out Loud.
+Since the program began in 2005, more than 4.3 million students and 76,000 teachers from 19,000 schools across the country have participated in Poetry Out Loud.
 Visit poetryoutloud.org for more information.
 If you are interested in participating in the official program, please contact your state arts agency.

-Information on 2020-2021 Poetry Out Loud
+2023 Poetry Out Loud National Finals

-New Study on Impact of Poetry Out Loud
+Study on Impact of Poetry Out Loud

 Line by Line: Transforming Student Lives and Learning with the Art of Poetry presents findings from an evaluation of Poetry Out Loud that involves data collection from ten sample schools assessing the program’s impact on poetry appreciation and engagement, social and emotional development, and academic performance.
 A fact sheet summarizing the results is also available.